Robredo ends Djokovic bid for elusive Cincinnati title

 The loss brought a temporary halt to Djokovic's bid to become the first player to win all nine ATP World Tour Masters events during his career.

-It was also another setback in the Serb's buildup to U.S. Open later this month after falling to Frenchman Jo-Wilfried Tsonga in the third round of the Rogers Cup last week in Toronto.
+It was also another setback in the Serb's buildup to the U.S. Open later this month after falling to Frenchman Jo-Wilfried Tsonga in the third round last week in Toronto.

+"Many, many, many things are not clicking these two weeks on hard courts," said Djokovic.

 "I have to keep on working and trying to get better for U.S. Open.